Malta: Where to eat, drink and stay

 Maltese food makes use of Mediterranean ingredients but with its own unique twist, thanks to the many cultures that passed through these islands.
-The choice of dining is impressive given the size of the archipelago nation, and runs the gamut from century-old family-run bakeries to Michelin-starred fine dining (Malta has no less than six Michelin star restaurants).
+The choice of dining is impressive given the size of the archipelago nation, and runs the gamut from century-old family-run bakeries to Michelin-starred fine dining (Malta has no less than 6 Michelin star restaurants).

 Crystal Palace, Rabat

 A tiny but characterful coffee shop, this is considered one of the best authentic local places on the island for pastizzi.
-The greasy, flaky street snack that Malta is known for is traditionally stuffed with either ricotta or peas—I try the former, and it’s delicious, especially after a long day of sight-seeing.
+The greasy, flaky street snack that Malta is known for is traditionally stuffed with either ricotta or mushy peas—I try the former, and it’s delicious, especially after a long day of sight-seeing.
 I wash it down with a Kinnie, a semi-sweet, semi-bitter local soft drink made from aromatic herbs.